 Descanso Gardens art gallery

-The Sturt Haaga Gallery has three gallery spaces across 1,500 square feet.
-There's a modern extension to the garage to house the gallery.
-What a great use of space at Descanso Gardens.
+The adjacent garage has been beautifully renovated to accommodate the Sturt Haaga Gallery, with ten rotating exhibitions each year.
+The Sturt Haaga Gallery has three gallery spaces across 1,500 square feet, and there's a modern extension to the garage to house the gallery.

 9. See the vertical garden and living roof at Erskine Garden.